abstractLang/abstract/Website/docs/language_reference/types/numeric.md

 by the target.
 It is equivalent to the size of a memory pointer on the specific platform or the biggest native integer that the specified target can process.
 E.g.:
-If compiling the project to a x86 archtecture based machine, `iptr` will be equivalent to i32 and
+If compiling the project to an x86 architecture based machine, `iptr` will be equivalent to i32 and on an amd64 architecture, it will be equivalent to i64.

 ---
 ## Floating Numbers
 :::warning[Not Implemented!]
 :::

-Floating numbers are more complex numeric values used to reproduce fractions.
+Floating numbers are somewhat complicated numerical values used to reproduce fractions.

-As the table above, the abstract floating types are above listed, with their corresponding type in the C programming language:
+As the table above, the Abstract floating types are listed below, with their corresponding type in the C programming language:

 | Alias        | Equivalent in C | Implementation                |